Minnesota Trout Unlimited

 Protect Coldwater Streams: Strengthen Minnesota’s Feedlot Rules!

-Kristen Poppleton2025-06-08T16:30:11+00:00
+Kristen Poppleton2025-06-25T19:25:20+00:00

 1. Water Quality Impacts

-•Feedlots produce large volumes of manure that can carry a variety of chemicals and nutrients including nitrogen, ammonia, and sediment into nearby waterways.
+•Feedlots produce large volumes of manure that can carry a variety of chemicals and nutrients including nitrogen, ammonia, and sediment into nearby waterways

-•Nitrates reduce the size and potentially survival of trout populations and impact the macroinvertebrate populations trout depend on for food.
+•Nitrates reduce the size and survival of trout populations and impact the macroinvertebrate populations trout depend on for food.

 •Ammonia from manure is directly toxic to fish at even relatively low concentrations and has been tied to recent fish kills in southeast Minnesota.